jrunrun/rls-demo/README.md

 1. **Prerequisites**
    - Ensure Docker and Docker Compose are installed on your system.
+   - Download DBeaver Community Edition from [here](https://dbeaver.io/download/) to explore the database.
+   - Download pgAdmin from [here](https://www.pgadmin.org/download/) to explore the database.
+   - Download Tableau from [here](https://www.tableau.com/products/desktop/download) to view the dashboards.

 2. **Setup**
    - Clone this repository to your local machine.